-- i comply with employment equality and equal status legislation; - ii ensure that all parties to the tribunal have adequate opportunities to be involved in the process; - iii bring any procedural concerns to the RTB in the first instance.
+- i comply with employment equality and equal status legislation; - ii ensure that all parties to the mediation and / or adjudication have adequate opportunities to be involved in the process.

+iii bring any procedural concerns to the RTB in the first instance.